 Males look strikingly black-and-white, with white undertail coverts, no white in the wing in flight, an anchor-shaped tail pattern (frequently looking broken), and often, a buff or yellowish flush on the upper breast.

 First winter males may show a combination of blackish throat and orangey-colouring on the breast, suggesting Cyprus Pied Wheatear but with less contrast between these two areas and with a much paler back.
 Cyprus Wheatear has a wider black terminal band on the tail.

-It is the females which cause the greatest problems, especially in autumn or winter when they can look almost identical to some Black-eared Wheatears.
+It is the females which cause the greatest problems, especially in autumn or winter when they can look almost identical to some Eastern Black-eared Wheatears and possibly also Western Black-eared Wheatears.
 Pied Wheatears though have more obvious pale fringes on the upperparts (which are usually a colder, greyer brown) and if they show any orangey colour on the breast it will merge gradually into the black or plain brown of the throat.

 Breeds in dry, stony areas in the far east of Europe from the Black Sea coasts in the northeast of Bulgaria through eastern Romania, Moldova, southern Ukraine and southernmost Russia, and across southwest and central Asia from Kazakhstan and easternmost Turkey east to northern China.

 The non-Russian European total of 3-6,000 pairs are found almost entirely in Romania, plus some in Moldova and Bulgaria.
 Over 100 000 pairs also breed from the Crimean Penisula eastwards into Asia.

 Widely recorded as a vagrant, in e.g. Britain, Finland, Hungary, Yugoslavia, Serbia, Montenegro, Greece (including Crete, Lesvos, Rhodes), Malta, Libya, Egypt, Nepal, Pakistan, India, and South Africa.